Why Perfume is poisonous for your health

 The more polluted the air that you breathe is, the more it will cause malfunction in your body.

-The cleaner they are the healthier your body will be.
+This is the same for what you eat.
+The cleaner your food, the healthier your body will be.

 The natural scents of flowers, plants and food give us pleasure and in some cases do wonders for our well-being.
 They do not do any harm to our body.